 9. Do something for someone else.
 When we’re overly anxious, we’re often worried about ourselves.
 We’re not too focused on others.
 Doing an act of service really helps other people feel cared for, and helps you feel better.

 10. I saved the best for last.
 The thing that is most helpful for me is prayer.
 Giving up my fear or concern to God, who knows more and has more control than I ever will, and who has my best interests in mind, is a huge relief.

 Now, don’t you feel a little better?
 I know I do!

 Most of you already have heard these things.
-If you’re teenager has anxiety you’ve probably asked them to try some of these things.
+If your teenager has anxiety you’ve probably asked them to try some of these things.
 It takes a little while and it takes practice.
 We’re not usually good at things until we work at them.
 One of the things therapy does that is helpful for teenagers is forces repetition of coping skills.
 A lot of teens will try something once, say it doesn’t work, and then not give it another shot.
 A counselor is kind of like your anxiety-reduction coach.
 If you’re not at the point where you think therapy is needed, try and encourage your adolescent to work at anxiety-reduction skills over and over until they really can do it.

 Helping teens grow and families improve connection,